hjboehle/node-red-multioutput/README.md

 # node-red-multioutput

-project for understanding multioutput of a node
+Project for understanding choosing number of outputs of a node.